CesiumGS/3d-tiles/Styling/README.md

 Returns the feature's class name, or `undefined` if the feature is not a class instance.

-This style will color all doorknobs yellow, all doors green, and all other features gray.
+For example, the following style will color all doorknobs yellow, all doors green, and all other features gray.

 ```json
 "color" : {